-The 7-way connector plug and the wire harness from the underbelly, supplies power from the hauling vehicle to brake, turn signal, driving and backup lights in your camper.
+The 7-way connector plug and the wire harness from the underbelly, supplies power from the hauling vehicle to brake, turn signal, driving, backup lights if equipped), and on most tow vehicle makes/models may provide power to your camper's 12V electrical system.
 It may build up corrosion over time.
 Clean the connector plug frequently to ensure good electrical contact.